 Can I drink the tap water in Guyana?

 No, it’s not recommended to drink the tap water in Guyana.
 The water supply is not always reliable, and it’s best to stick to bottled or filtered water.
 You can also consider purchasing a water filter or purification tablets if you plan to stay in Guyana for an extended period.
-(See Also: Is the Salton Sea Safe to Visit?
-Secrets Revealed)
+(See Also: Is it Safe to Visit Panama Now?
+The Ultimate Guide)

 What is the best time to visit Guyana?